Ruidoso is surrounded by lakes and streams that provide anglers with a variety of fishing opportunities in the beautiful mountain scenery.

 Silver Lake: Located off state Highway 244 in the southern part of the Mescalero reservation.
-This lake is open May through September.
+This lake is open from May through September.
 Daily fishing permits are required and available at the Silver Lake office.
 This lake is stocked with Trout.

 Private Fishing Waters

 Seeping Springs Trout Lake: This is a spring Trout pond located just four miles east of Ruidoso Downs racetrack.
 A fishing license is not required.
-It is open March through September for family oriented camping and fishing.
+It is open March through September for family-oriented camping and fishing.
 Call 575-378-4216 for information.

 Fishing Regulations for State and Federal Waters

 A current New Mexico fishing license is required of all persons age 12 years or older who fish in New Mexico.
-Fishing license are issued from the period of April 1 through March 31 of each year.
+Fishing licenses are issued from the period of April 1 through March 31 of each year.
 Licenses are available at Wal-Mart and Western Auto.
 Fishing licenses are not required to fish on the Mescalero Apache Indian Reservation, however, daily permits must be purchased.

-New Mexico issues one day , five day, and annual licenses.
+New Mexico issues one-day, five-day, and annual licenses.